-Numerical Problems on Lever’s mechanical advantage & velocity ratio
+Numerical Problems Based on Lever’s mechanical advantage

-Numerical Problems on Lever’s mechanical advantage & velocity ratio
+Numerical Problems Based on Lever’s Mechanical Advantage

 Solution: